PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 17:13:11
+Last updated: 2024-04-05 17:13:44
-Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy